Chartwell’s Best Practices Awards

 The purpose of Chartwell’s Best Practices Awards is to identify and celebrate excellence in initiatives aimed at improving customer experience, communications, and awareness in the electric, gas, and water utility industry.
 Additionally, this awards program serves to facilitate the sharing of innovative, successful ideas with others in the industry.

-• Excellence in Billing and Payment Programs
+• Excellence in Billing & Payment Programs

-• Excellence in Customer Service
+• Excellence in Customer Experience

 • Excellence in Digital Experience

-• Excellence in Marketing and Communications
+• Excellence in Marketing & Communications

 • Excellence in Serving Vulnerable Customers